Edmonton, Queensland: History

 There was a railway station known as Hambledon Junction from 1897, but in 1911 the Queensland Railways Department took over the Cairns-Mulgrave Tramway from the Cairns Divisional Board and renamed it Edmonton, probably after Edmonton, London, England.
 The town then took this name.

+The Hambledon Hotel was built in 1907.
+It burned down in 1918 but was rebuilt in 1919.
+It is now known as the Historic Hambledon Hotel.

 On 20 April 1916, the Cane Beetles March commenced at Mooliba (now Mirriwinni).
 It was a snowball march to recruit men into the Australian Imperial Force during World War I at a time when enthusiasm to enlist had waned after the loss of life in the Gallipoli campaign.
-The march began at Mooliba with 4 men, passing through Babinda, Aloomba, Gordonvale, and Edmonton, and ending in Cairns 60 kilometers later with 29 recruits.
+The march began at Mooliba with 4 men, passing through Babinda, Aloomba, Gordonvale, and Edmonton, and ending in Cairns 60 kilometres later with 29 recruits.

 After some years of fund raising, in September 1924, the Anglican community in Edmonton called for tenders to erect a church building.
 A stump-capping ceremony was held on Saturday 8 November 1924.
 The new church was opened and dedicated on Christmas Day, 25 December 1924.
 In 2000, the Anglican Church sold the church building.
 It was at 32 Queen Street (17.0213°S 145.7466°E).
 It has been converted into a private residence.